europesip/dx-deployment/README.md

 > If you have any doubts regarding these prerequisites, please refer to the **[pre-requisites.md](pre-requisites.md)** document.

 Once these foundational requirements are met, an authorized OpenShift administrator will prepare a dedicated namespace with restricted privileges, allowing the `dxadmin` user to perform the DX installation safely.
+If you need to repeat the lab, you can completely remove the deployment and start over by following the cleanup instructions provided in the **[clean.md](clean.md)** document.

 The steps required to prepare the environment are outlined below:

 ---